 I love the idea of having a fan help moderate stuff too.
 That made me think of if you have a Facebook group as a band, having fans that are moderators of the group that can help create content would be cool.
 Thinking about community, about connection, how special are those people going to feel that they get to be curators of your content?

 They easily create engagement questions for the community.
 If they’re fans, they have those same questions.
 What’s your favorite song?
 Which song do you think that our favorite band should cover next?
 Things like that.
-Is there anything we haven’t covered yet that you think needs to be covered around these subjects of marketing, branding, and content?
+Is there anything we haven’t covered yet that you think needs to be covered around these subjects of marketing, music branding strategies, and content?

 I’m reiterating that you can be in alignment with what you share on social media personally.
 You don’t have to feel like it’s a chore or a job that you have to put on a specific hat to go do it.
 Everything that we do as far as administration, content creation, or email marketing, all that stuff, allows us to be creatives and share our work with others.
 There’s no world that exists, not even if you’re Rihanna.
 She has to go do interviews and things like that.
 Where you only get to create the music, you have to be open to the idea that the other stuff allows you to create the music.
 Being a musician, being a creative means that you are an entrepreneur and that you have to have this holistic mindset that the music itself is not 100% of what you do.